jovanjenjic/react-lightweight-calendar/README.md

 - `renderHeaderItemText`: A callback function for custom rendering of the text content of the header element in the `WEEK_TIME` and `DAY` views.
 It receives the header item data.

-- `enableHoverEffect`: A boolean value that determines whether a 'hovered' class name will be added to each hovered element.
+- `disableHoverEffect`: A boolean value that determines whether a 'hovered' class name will be added to each hovered element.
 This can be used to apply custom styling to the hovered elements.

 - `colorDots`: An array of color dot objects that can be used to mark specific dates on the calendar.
 Each color dot object should have the following properties:
   - `color`: The color of the dot.